fcdeveloper00/docs/docs/fundamentals/networking/http/http-overview.md

 - A request method is **_idempotent_** if it can be successfully processed multiple times without changing the result.
 For more information, see [RFC 9110: 9.2.2.
 Idempotent Methods](https://www.rfc-editor.org/rfc/rfc9110.html#name-idempotent-methods).
 - A request method is **_cacheable_** when its corresponding response can be stored for reuse.
 For more information, see [RFC 9110: Section 9.2.3.
 Methods and Caching](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods-and-caching).
-- A request method is considered a **_safe method_** if it doesn't modify the state of a resource.
+- A request method is considered a **_safe method_** if it doesn't modify the state of resources.
 All _safe methods_ are also _idempotent_, but not all _idempotent_ methods are considered _safe_.
 For more information, see [RFC 9110: Section 9.2.1.
 Safe Methods](https://www.rfc-editor.org/rfc/rfc9110.html#name-safe-methods).

 | HTTP method | Is idempotent | Is cacheable         | Is safe |
 |-------------|---------------|----------------------|---------|